How to Write a LinkedIn Summary That Gets You Noticed (Examples Included)

 What makes you different from others in your field?

-This is your chance to set yourself apart and make the reader feel like they need to connect with you.
+This is your chance to set yourself apart and make the reader feel they need to connect with you.

 3. Highlight your expertise